 - Short battery life

 The Andis Master is very precise hair clipper, best for outlining and fading.
+Certainly, it is one of the best professional hair clippers out there.
 The Andis Master is an excellent hair clipper for all-around outlining and fading, and probably the best hair cutting clippers in general.
 Unlike the previous two, the Andis Master does not have a detachable blade system, but rather the “standard” adjustable blade with a lever.

 The thing about the ‘Master’ is that you truly need to be a master hair cutter.
 If you’re spending 35-45 minutes in front of the mirror trying to cut your own or someone else’s hair you probably want to pass on these because they can get pretty hot.

 The Master comes with blade oil.
-The aluminum housing can take a pounding–it’s unbreakable.
+The aluminum housing can take a pounding — it’s unbreakable.
 It has a surprisingly quiet powerful magnetic motor.
-Can trim with utmost precision.
+It can trim with utmost precision, making it our pick for the best hair clippers for fades.

 It’s also not very expensive for a barber clipper.
 It does, however, come with a flaw.
 The aluminum housing can get extremely hot—don’t use it if you are just starting out.
 While not really suitable for beginners, these are one of the best clippers for barbers.